Research: Weighted Vest for Osteoporosis?

 Weighted Vest osteoporosis or osteopenia: What Research Shows

-After designing the original Hyper Vest PRO weighted vest for athletes, it came as a surprise when a lot of our customers were not athletes.
+After designing the original Hyper Vest weighted vest for athletes, it came as a surprise when a lot of our customers were not athletes.
 From talking to you, we learned that our thin and comfortable weight vest was a favorite for those with osteopenia and osteoporosis.
 Sometimes big gains in wellness can come from simple, unexpected places.
 Years ago researchers studied weighted vest osteoporosis and found that wearing a weight vest while walking would improve bone density for those diagnosed with osteopenia or osteoporosis.
 Long-term exercise using weighted vests prevents hip bone loss in postmenopausal women was the most important study.

 Other osteoporosis research at the time was able to show how heavy a weight vest should be used and how fast you should walk to have the best potential for good bone density improvements.
 The speed the that you walk is important in deciding how heavy your adjustable weight vest should be.

 More recently a study proved that a routine of light repetition functional exercises with an adjustable weighted vest was effective in building bone mineral density after just six weeks.
 Effects of low-repetition and light-load power training on bone mineral density in postmenopausal women with sarcopenia: Hamaguchi et al. BMC Geriatrics (2017) 17:102 DOI 10.1186/s12877-017-0490-8